FlorianBx/vite-pres/slides.md

 </div>

 <!--
-**SPEAKER NOTES - Slide 1 (30s)**
+**SPEAKER NOTES - Slide 1 (25s)**

-Hello everyone!
-Three weeks ago, I had the opportunity to attend ViteConf.
+Hi everyone!
+Three weeks ago, I had the chance to attend ViteConf.

-For those unfamiliar with Vite, I'll quickly explain what it is, then we'll look at the major announcements that will impact how we develop in the coming months.
+For those who don't know Vite, I'll quickly explain what it is.
+Then we'll look at the major announcements that will change how we develop in the coming months.
 -->

 ---